-With an updated 2017 hurricane outlook that now predicts as many as 14 major storms this season, it’s no surprise that businesses along the Atlantic coast and the Gulf of Mexico are on high alert.
+With an National Oceanic Atmospheric Administration (NOAA) outlook that predicts up to 10 major storms this season, it’s no surprise that businesses along the Atlantic coast and the Gulf of Mexico are on high alert.
 In addition to the direct costs associated with loss and damage to brick and mortar, hurricanes severely impact businesses in many indirect ways, including business interruption and issues of supply and demand – all of which can be felt months after a storm has subsided.

 Being prepared is your best bet to weather a hurricane.
 Our hurricane preparedness for businesses guide will help you know what you need to do before, during and after a big storm to minimize the impact later.

 Geography doesn’t always matter.
 Just because your business isn’t on the coastline, doesn’t mean you won’t be impacted by the storm.
 Consider how a power outage, or rift in your supply chain will affect your business.
 How long can you sustain a power outage?
 How will it affect your inventory and customer base?
 Can your product or product components still get to you during a hurricane?

 Establish relationships now with restoration contractors.
 Although it may take some time, developing a relationship with a restoration contractor before an event is invaluable.
 If you wait until after the hurricane to find a restoration contractor, those with best reputation will have already committed their resources to existing clientele.

 Fortify your roof.
 Roofs typically suffer the most significant damage during a wind storm or hurricane.
 While there’s some damage that can be prevented, there are materials available to help prevent the roof from blowing off and rain from being blown through fascia.
 Invest in them now.